JadeP27/API-Popquiz/README.md

 ### Usage

-Unfortunately the code doesn't loop through the array, there is no timer, the score doesn't accumulate or populate, and also the prompts don't appear once a question is answered.
+Unfortunately the code doesn't loop through the array as planned.